 Private investigators can drive up the cost of a case, but they're often worth the money.
 For those defendants who can't afford investigators or even attorneys, the court might in some instances (usually serious cases) appoint a free-of-charge investigator.
 Public defenders' offices typically have investigators who work on various clients' cases, but their workload often limits what they can do.

 In some jurisdictions, the defense can serve witnesses with subpoenas that compel them to answer questions at a deposition (an out-of-court session at which the witness may be questioned under oath).
 Depositions are common in civil cases, but far less frequent in criminal cases: Most jurisdictions don't allow criminal depositions.

-If you’re facing criminal charges, consult an experienced criminal defense lawyer.
-Only such a lawyer can protect your rights and effectively investigate your case.
-An attorney will also be able to tell you what you should—and shouldn’t—do to help.
-For example, your lawyer may ask you to provide all the information you can possibly think of regarding witnesses, locations, events, and even people who have nice things to say about you (who can be relevant not only at trial, but also at potential sentencing).
+If you're facing criminal charges, consult an experienced criminal defense lawyer who can protect your rights and effectively investigate your case.
+An attorney will also be able to tell you what you should—and shouldn't—do to help.
+For example, your lawyer may ask you to provide all the information you can possibly think of regarding witnesses, locations, events, and even people who have nice things to say about you (who can be relevant not only at trial but also at potential sentencing).